 Section 1: Claimant Information

-()
+( )

 Name of Claimant Telephone Number (include area code)

 Post Office Address City State Zip Code

 Section 2: Notices

 The person presenting this claim desi res that notices be sent to the follo owing address:

 Post Office Address City State Zip Code

 Section 3: Claim Information

 Date of the occurrence or transaction which gave rise to the claim:

+Month Day Year

+Provide the location of the occurrence e or transaction which gave rise to the claim.
+If applica able, include street address, , city or

 county, highway number, mile post n umber and direction of travel.

-Explain the circumstances of the occu against the Goleta Sanitary District as injury.
+Explain the circumstances of the occu arrence or transaction which gave rise to the claim.
+Sta ite all facts that support you ır claim

+against the Goleta Sanitary District an nd why you believe the Goleta Sar nitary District is respo onsible for the alleged dam age or

+injury. -